 What Is Witch Hazel Exactly?

 Witch hazel is a flowering plant (Hamamelis spp.) that is found in North America, Japan, and China.
 Also known as winterbloom, it is a deciduous shrub that can grow up to 25 feet high.
+You must be wondering what is witch hazel used for?
 The extract of witch hazel plant is used as a natural astringent and skin care remedy for a range of problems because it contains polyphenols and tannins that exhibit antioxidant and astringent activity, respectively.